eclipse-hono/hono/site/documentation/content/deployment/helm-based-deployment.md

 ### Deploying to Minikube

 When using Minikube as the deployment target, things are a little easier.
-Minikube comes with an embedded Docker daemon which can be used to build the container images instead of using a local daemon, thus eliminating the need to push the images to a registry altogether.
-In order to use Minikube's Docker daemon, run the following command:
+Minikube comes with an embedded Docker daemon which can be used to build the container images instead of using a local Docker daemon, thus eliminating the need to push the images to a registry altogether.
+In order to use Minikube's Docker daemon, the following command needs to be run:

 ~~~sh
 eval $(minikube docker-env)
 ~~~

-This will set the Docker environment variables to point to Minikube's Docker daemon which will then be used for building the container images and storing them locally in the Minikube VM.
+This will set the Docker environment variables to point to Minikube's Docker daemon which can then be used for building the container images and storing them locally in the Minikube VM.

 In any case the build process can be started using the following command: